malucart/MyFavoriteCrypto/README.md

 * The user can like how many crypto they want
 * User's liked page are saved between sessions
 * The user can delete how many crypto they want on their liked page
-* In the user's liked page, it's possible to plot a graphic to see better the data of their favorite crypto
+* In the user's liked page, it's possible to plot a graphic to see better the data of their FavoriteModel crypto

 **Optional Nice-to-have Stories**